Continue to Enjoy the Activities You Love

 We have expertise in treating pediatric orthopedic conditions including sprains, strains, broken bones, dislocations, knee injuries, tennis elbow, shoulder injuries, ACL tears, meniscus tears, and other sports injuries.
 If you feel your child may have an orthopedic developmental issue, come and see us.
 We can help direct their orthopedic care.

 What Should I Bring to My Appointment?

-Remember to bring any X-rays, studies, tests or office notes from other health care providers that are important to your visit.
-(These may have already been sent by your provider for you.)
-Bringing these with you, helps us avoid having to repeat tests/studies.
-This helps keep your health care costs down.
+Remember to bring any X-rays, studies, tests, or office notes from other health care providers that are relevant to your visit.
+These may have already been sent by your provider for you, but bringing these with you helps us avoid having to repeat tests or studies and helps keep your health care costs down.